-Subject Guide: Physics - advice from Mr Metcalfe
+Physics - advice from Mr Metcalfe

 Physics (Ancient Greek 'phusikë') is the original science.
-All science and technology has its roots in Physics as everything in the world, indeed the universe, can be explained through Physics.
+All science and technology have its roots in Physics as everything in the world, indeed the universe, can be explained through Physics.
 Without Physics you would not have your phone, tablet, 3D movies and microwaves.
 An understanding of physics helps to solve environmental, social, health and technological challenges.
-Physics is at the heart of everything, from the tiniest sub-atomic particle right up the universe (which encompasses all space-time!)
+Physics is at the heart of everything, from the tiniest sub-atomic particle right up the universe (which encompasses all spacetime!)